 Any concerns about any other employee engaging in conduct that is considered inappropriate, or reportable conduct, or any allegation of inappropriate or reportable conduct made to the employee or about the employee themselves must be reported to the Principal.
-Where it is uncertain if the conduct is reportable conduct but is considered inappropriate behaviour this must also be reported.
+Where it is uncertain if the conduct is reportable conduct but is considered inappropriate behaviour, this must also be reported.
+Concerns can be reported directly to the Principal or in writing via the Principal's email.

 Staff members must also report to the Principal when they become aware that an employee has been charged with or convicted of an offence (including a finding of guilt without the court proceeding to a conviction) involving reportable conduct.
 This includes information relating to the employee themselves.
-If the allegation involves the Principal, the staff member must report to the Chief Executive Officer.
+If the allegation involves the Principal, the staff member must report to the Mater Dei Board Chair (as per Mater Dei Complaints and Handling Policy and Procedures, Section 3.1)